nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ## FAQ

 **Q:** How do I transfer my data to another Computer?<br>
-**A:** Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Duke home folder.<br>
+**A:** Launch the app once on the new computer and exit.
+Afterwards, replace the data folder in the Duke home folder of your new computer with that of your previous computer.<br>

 ## Command summary